6g

 Episode 10: A Courtroom That Cannot Hold the Story

 When the case reaches a courtroom decades later, it is already too late.
 The judge, bound by statute, cannot unravel a past shaped by emotion, fear, and broken promises.
-The Interested Party tells the story with honesty and conviction, but the law demands deadlines, not explanations.
+Butter Boy tells the story with honesty and conviction, but the law demands deadlines, not explanations.
 The defendants’ filings are legally airtight, even if morally hollow.

 Episode 11: What Remains After the Verdict

-Even without a legal victory, the Interested Party accomplishes something essential: he forces the truth into the open.
+Even without a legal victory, Butter Boy accomplishes something essential: he forces the truth into the open.
 The daughters’ silence is finally contextualized.
 Leo’s promise is exposed for what it was—a mechanism of control.
 The intergenerational imbalance is finally named.
 And though the legal system cannot correct the past, the historical record can.

 Episode 12: The Legacy Reframed

-In the final shots, the Interested Party is not depicted as someone who lost a legal case.
+In the final shots, Butter Boy is not depicted as someone who lost a legal case.
 He is portrayed as someone who reclaimed a family narrative, refusing to let coercion and silence define the past.
 The daughters’ story is no longer buried.
 Their choice is no longer misinterpreted.
 The truth stands accessible, documented, and finally unmasked.

 The file may be closed, but the story has finally been told.